Drought in California

-North and central Orange County have a valuable asset, a local groundwater basin managed by the Orange County Water District (OCWD; the District) that provides nearly two-thirds of the water supply for 2.4 million people.
+North and central Orange County have a valuable asset, a local groundwater basin managed by the Orange County Water District (OCWD; the District) that provides nearly 75 percent of the water supply for more than 2.5 million people.
 Knowing the likely occurrence of droughts in California, OCWD saves reserve funds to prepare for and respond to drought conditions.

-The District has spent $80 million over the past three years purchasing untreated imported water from the Metropolitan Water District of Southern California (MWD).
-The water was recharged into the groundwater basin which helped to partially refill the basin and somewhat offset the impacts of the recent drought.
-Although groundwater levels have fallen, they are still within normal historic operating range.
-In addition to saving for a not-so rainy day, continuous planning, designing, building and operations of cost-effective water infrastructure projects have been core functions of OCWD since 1933.
+During this past drought, the District spent $80 million over the past three years purchasing untreated imported water from the Metropolitan Water District of Southern California (MWD).
+The water was recharged into the groundwater basin which helped to partially refill the basin and offset the impacts of the drought.
+Although groundwater levels fell, they were still within normal historic operating range.
+In addition to saving for a not-so rainy day, continuous planning, designing, building, and operations of cost-effective water infrastructure projects have been core functions of OCWD since 1933.